Last Updated: Aug 04, 2020

-Any fixture, regardless of position in the link or mode in which it was programmed, may act as master.
-There should be only one master - having several masters will cause unpredictable behavior.
+Any fixture, regardless of position in the link or mode in which it was programmed, may act as host.
+There should be only one host - having several hosts will cause unpredictable behavior.

-When the master fixture is powered on, it sends a standby signal to synchronize the start of scene 1 .
-This startup synchronization will only work if all fixtures are powered up at the same time, or if the master fixture is the last to be powered up.
+When the host fixture is powered on, it sends a standby signal to synchronize the start of scene 1 .
+This startup synchronization will only work if all fixtures are powered up at the same time, or if the host fixture is the last to be powered up.
 This is only important if mode 2 is used and consistent execution is needed.

-Fixtures may still be programmed normally with the remote control, even when setup as master fixtures.
+Fixtures may still be programmed normally with the remote control, even when setup as host fixtures.

 Finally, the indication of problems with gobo indexing has changed slightly.
 During reset - power on or serial - if the sensor fails or the gobo holder micro-switch is not closed, the shutter will open and the mirror will move between extreme left and center twice.
 If the switch is closed, the gobo will rotate fast; if the switch is open, the gobo will be static.
 If an error is detected the software will time-out the indexing procedure after approximately 30 seconds.
 Then it should be possible to continue normally, except that it is not possible to open the shutter if the micro-switch has not been closed.